Healing in Connection:

 Why work with the body?

-- Fight or Flight: Mobilizing for action.
+- Fight or Flight – Mobilizing energy to take action.

-- Fawn: Appeasing others to avoid conflict.
+- Fawn – Appeasing others to avoid conflict.

-These responses are vital during moments of real danger.
-For example, a gazelle flees to escape a predator, then returns to calm after completing the natural survival loop.
+We also see this in some other mammals; a gazelle flees to escape a predator, then returns to calm after completing the natural survival loop.
 Humans, however, often carry unresolved survival responses.

-Embodied processing facilitates the capacity to respond to stressors and life challenges from a more regulated and resourced place, allowing them to become more manageable; we build a tolerance for and explore how bodily sensations, and posture can contribute to your perceptions and emotional responses.
+If you often feel trapped in these patterns, working with the body facilitates the capacity to respond to stressors and life challenges from a more regulated and resourced place, allowing them to become more manageable; we build a tolerance for and explore how bodily sensations, and posture can contribute to your perceptions and emotional responses.

-EP creates a pathway for accessing imprints from the past and finding resolution- not through intellectual conclusions or cognitive insight alone but by going into the body, working with its stored memories, and meeting these stuck, frozen emotions directly.
+Embodied Processing creates a pathway for accessing imprints from the past and finding resolution- not through intellectual conclusions or cognitive insight alone but by going into the body, working with its stored memories, and meeting these stuck, frozen emotions directly.
 By engaging with the nervous system, we can bypass overanalysing, uncovering core wounds, unconscious beliefs, repressed emotions, and adaptive patterns to address root causes.

 In addition, my working approach factors in the current political climate; living within this structure can at times leave us feeling a sense of unease, lost, and disconnected from others.
 By reconnecting with our bodies and natural surroundings, we begin to reattune to the wisdom and rhythm of the biosphere.
 This alignment fosters balance, harmony, and flow.